ederks85/jakarta-ee-microprofile-workshop/README.md

            periodSeconds: 3
 ```

+---
+**Notes:**
-The difference is in the number of replicas (was 1, now 2) and the image tag (was latest, now v1).
+- The difference is in the number of replicas (was 1, now 2) and the image tag (was latest, now v1).

-The livenessProbe is used by Kubernetes to check whether the container is still ‘live’.
+- The livenessProbe is used by Kubernetes to check whether the container is still ‘live’.
 This is done by a http GET request call to the configured liveness endpoint (‘/health’).
 The first request is done after a delay of 60 seconds (initialDelaySeconds), to give the container some time to boot.
 If the response of this call is successful, then the container is still ‘live’.
 If the response is not successful for 3 times in total (failureTreshold) with a period of 10 seconds in between the calls (periodSeconds), then the container is not ‘live’ anymore, and will be killed by Kubernetes and a new pod will be started.

-The readinessProbe is used by Kubernetes to check whether the container is ‘ready’, to accept traffic.
+- The readinessProbe is used by Kubernetes to check whether the container is ‘ready’, to accept traffic.
 This is done by a http GET request call to the configured readiness endpoint (‘/health’).
 The first request is done after a delay of 30 seconds (initialDelaySeconds), to give the container some time to boot.
 If the response of this call is successful, then the service is ‘ready’ to accept traffic.
 If the response is not successful, for 10 times in total (failureTreshold) with a period of 3 seconds in between the calls (periodSeconds), then the container was not ‘ready’ and will be killed by Kubernetes and a new pod will be started.

+---

 Now let’s build version 1 of the uber-jar-project by rolling out the changed Kubernetes configuration.